ANNarchy/ANNarchy.github.io/docs/manual/Configuration.md

 {
     "openmp": {
         "compiler": "clang++",
-        "flags": "-march=native -O2"
+        "flags": "-march=native -O3"
     }
 }
 ```

 Be careful with the flags: for example, the optimization level `-O3`
 does not obligatorily produce faster code.
-But in many cases, therefore
+But this is the case for most models, therefore
-it is the default in ANNarchy 4.7.x releases.
+it is the default in the ANNarchy 4.7.x releases.

 Even more caution is required when using the `-ffast-math` flag.
 It can
-increase the performance in particular in combination with SIMD.
+increase the performance, in particular in combination with SIMD.
 However,
 the application of `-ffast-math` enables a set of optimizations which might
-violate IEEE 754 compliance (which might be okay in many cases, but it's
+violate IEEE 754 compliance (which might be okay in many cases, but it is
 important that the user verifies the result).
 For more details, see the
 g++ documentation: https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html

 !!! note

-In rare cases it may occur that the CPU architecture is not detectable for
-the used g++ compiler (e.g. Intel's Tigerlake and g++ <= 9.4).
-This will result in a compiler error which can be fixed by removing the
-'-march=native' flag.
-To get access to AVX-512 SIMD instructions then you need
-to add `-mavx512f` instead.
-And you need to add `-ftree-vectorize` if not `-O3`
+    In rare cases, it may occur that the CPU architecture is not detectable for the used g++ compiler (e.g. Intel's Tigerlake and g++ <= 9.4).
+This will result in a compiler error which can be fixed by removing the '-march=native' flag.
+To get access to AVX-512 SIMD instructions, you need to add `-mavx512f` instead, as well as `-ftree-vectorize` if `-O3` is not already used.
-already used.

 ## Parallel computing with OpenMP